-The 2.4L and 2.7L engines are designed to 5 meet all emission regulations and provide excellent fuel economy and performance when using high quality unleaded "regular" gasolines having an octane rating of 87.
-The use of premium gasoline is not recommended.
-Under normal conditions, the use of premium gasoline will not provide a benefit over high quality unleaded "regular" gasolines, and in some circumstances may result in poorer performance.
+All engines are designed to meet all emission regulations and provide excellent fuel economy and performance when using high quality unleaded "regular" gasoline having an octane rating of 87.
+The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.